 Idalia extends its destruction along the southeastern U.S. coastline

-Tropical storm Idalia battered the southeastern U.S. coastline late Wednesday night after slamming into Florida earlier in the day as a major hurricane and rolling through parts of Georgia and South Carolina.
+Tropical storm Idalia battered the southeastern U.S. coastline early Thursday after slamming into Florida on Wednesday as a major hurricane and then rolling through parts of Georgia and South Carolina.

-The National Hurricane Center said a storm surge warning was in effect from the Savannah River northward to the South Santee River in South Carolina.
-Idalia was about 15 miles north-northwest of Charleston, S.C. and packing winds of up to 60 mph, the center said.
+The National Hurricane Center said at 2 a.m.
+ET Thursday that Idalia was about 20 miles southwest of Myrtle Beach, S.C., packing winds of up to 60 mph.
+A storm surge warning was in effect for parts of North Carolina, from the Beaufort Inlet to the Ocracoke Inlet, and from the Neuse River to the and Pamlico River.

 The storm initially slammed into Florida's Gulf Coast at about 7:45 a.m. as a Category 3 hurricane with 125 mph winds — tied as the strongest to hit the Big Bend area of the Big Bend region of the state.
 Idalia remained a hurricane as it tore into Georgia with winds at 90 mph.
 It eventually slowed and was downgraded to a tropical storm as it reached South Carolina.